What You Might Have Missed During the 2022 NFL Offseason

-What you might have missed during the 2022 NFL offseason originally appeared on NBC Sports Chicago
+What you might have missed during the 2022 NFL offseason originally appeared on NBC Sports Washington

 It’s that time again, folks… football is back.